go-masonry/docu-web/content/mortar/config.md

 ```
 {{%/panel%}}

-Every project should have a configuration file, and your is no exception.
+Every project should have a configuration file, and yours is no exception.
 You can put all your external configuration values
 in it (or them).

 The concept is simple, you use the `Get` function that accepts a key.
 A key is actually a path within the configuration map.
-Looking at the above example to access gRPC server port you should use the following key.
+Looking at the above example, to access gRPC server port, you should use the following key.

 `mortar.server.grpc.port`